codelb5/django_project/README.md

 ### created urls.py inside blog app to navigate our webpage

-# routed our blog app urls with main app urls
+### routed our blog app urls with main app urls

+### updated the setings.py with blog apps.py config

+### added html template to our blog webpage, home and about